MyutVoilim/MyutVoilim/README.md

 <b>Overview:</b> A relational database crafted to streamline operations for an ATV repair shop.
 Meant to replace their cumbersome physical logging system with a user friends system that allows the client to quickly find customers and their associated repairs.

 <b>Features:</b>
-- Customer information management to quickly store and retrive customer details
+- Customer information management to quickly store and retrieve customer details
-- Logging of ATV vehical information, Repairs, and other services
+- Logging of ATV vehicle information, Repairs, and other services
-- Easy naviation from customer to associated ATVs or ATVs to associated customers.
+- Easy navigation from customer to associated ATVs or ATVs to associated customers.
 - Ability to print forms for physical backups

 <b>Challenges Overcome:</b>